 In this paper, we presented a series of experiments focusing on the extent to which listeners’ interpretation of certain types of evidential devices and their judgments about speaker commitment differ in strength.
 We demonstrated that speakers’ production preferences for these different devices mirror the comprehension results under varying evidential circumstances.
 By investigating the use of evidential devices from this perspective, we introduced a new experimental paradigm for exploring the impact of different evidential circumstances on the use of modal evidentials, epistemic discourse particles, and statements with no evidential markers at all.
 In other words, we introduced an experimental paradigm for mapping the empirical terrain of evidential devices.

-Although our experimental data cannot decide fully between the various theoretical accounts on challenging phenomena such as epistemic must (Section 1.1) and discourse particles (Section 1.2), resolving these debates requires systematically testing the compatibility of these evidential devices with different degrees of evidence strength and evidential circumstances; we have presented an experimental paradigm for doing just that.
+Although our experimental data cannot really decide between the various theoretical accounts on challenging phenomena such as epistemic must (Section 1.1) and discourse particles (Section 1.2), resolving these debates requires systematically testing the compatibility of these evidential devices with different degrees of evidence strength and evidential circumstances; we have presented an experimental paradigm for doing just that.
 This paradigm will allow for the exploration of how different evidential devices are used and comprehended compared to alternative lexical choices.
 It also highlights the central role of speaker commitment in theories of evidential devices.
 Below, we comment on some of the conclusions we can draw from our results.

 As for discourse particles, no study has to date taken into account the component of different degrees of speaker commitment when debating how, for instance, closely related sentence adverbs can be distinguished from synonymous discourse particles at the level of semantics.
 This is a new data point that needs to be accounted for in our theoretical understanding of the lexical inventory of evidential words in the German language.